acidmasculinity/acidmasculinity.github.io/collections/_fascism/whiteness/weber.md

 ---
 authors:
   - Weber, Max
-title: "The Protestant Ethic and the Spirit"
+title: "The Protestant Ethic and the Spirit of Capitalism"
 ---

 Overlaps with white masculinity.